frangaliana/detailed-list/README.md

 ## Content

-SWAPI list developed in Typescript, React & Styled-Components
+Star-Wars character list with detail view of each character, search and order by name developed with Typescript, React & Styled-Components

 ## Getting Started